Marjorie Taylor Greene fans cheered low vaccination rate in Alabama, which tossed 65,000 doses

 He put off getting vaccinated.
 Now, he’s in the ICU pleading for others to avoid his mistake: ‘I messed up’

-Alabama’s hospitals have seen an uptick in patients being treated for covid-19, the illness caused by the novel coronavirus, Harris said.
+Alabama’s hospitals have seen an uptick in patients being treated for covid-19, the illness caused by the coronavirus, Harris said.
 Most are not vaccinated.
 He added that officials were prepared to install temporary coronavirus hospitals, reminiscent of last winter.

 Harris said it was “tough to see” infections and hospitalizations rising again in his state.
 The seven-day average for new infections jumped Friday to its highest point since January, 3,304 cases, according to Post data.
 On Saturday, the state tallied 3,891 positive cases.
 On the same day, 2,090 people were treated for covid-19 in Alabama hospitals.